Thousands mourn Chad's Deby, rebels say their command hit by air strike | Law-Order

 Thousands mourn Chad's Deby, rebels say their command hit by air strike

-Thousands of people gathered in the main square in Chad's capital N'Djamena on Friday for the funeral of President Idriss Deby, whose death while leading his troops against a rebel offensive has thrown the country into crisis.
+Thousands of people gathered in Chad's capital N'Djamena on Friday for the state funeral of President Idriss Deby, whose death while leading his troops against a rebel offensive has thrown the country into crisis.

 Mourners included President Emmanuel Macron of France, which counted on the long-ruling strongman as a lynchpin in the war against Islamist militants, and a host of African presidents and prime ministers.
 Rebel forces meanwhile said their command centre was bombed on Wednesday night in an attempt to kill their own leader.

-Suited dignitaries exchange greetings on red carpets under the square's silver arches, while women dressed in black wiped tears from their faces.
-His coffin, draped in a national flag, was carried on a military pickup truck flanked by a motorcycle escort.
-Loud weeping swelled from the crowd as it arrived at the square.
+Deby's coffin, draped in a national flag, was carried on a military pickup truck flanked by a motorcycle escort.
+Loud weeping swelled from the crowd as it arrived at the square and a 21-gun salute boomed across the city.
+Macron was the first dignitary to approach the coffin, bowing before it.
 "He protected us for so long that today we have come to wish him eternal rest.
 A deserved rest," said N'Djamena resident Hassan Adoum, who attended the ceremony.
-ON THE FRONTLINE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)